Darmit2003/SE_Portfolio/week8_project.md

 # Project Work 1

-The work for this week invloves using everyting that has been learned or discussed in the module so far to complete an issue from start to finish.
+The work for this week involves using everything that has been learned or discussed in the module so far to complete an issue from start to finish.

 **<ins>Issue Description<ins>**

 The issue for this week is: As an UNDAC Team Support and Logistics Manager, I want to request the removal of access for uses when they leave so that effective security is maintained.

-The end user goal for this issue it to prevent acess to mission system once it is no longer neeeded and the end business goal is to ensure the data security of the mission.
+The end user goal for this issue it to prevent access to mission system once it is no longer needed and the end business goal is to ensure the data security of the mission.

-The acceptance criteraia for this issue to be considered completed are that requests for removal of access are automatically accepted and that records are not deleted and are instead just disabled.
+The acceptance criteria for this issue to be considered completed are that requests for removal of access are automatically accepted and that records are not deleted and are instead just disabled.

 **<ins>Issue Code<ins>**